 When you think you’ve let it go, something happens to churn it up all over again.

 You are feeling stupid for not doing something to get a piece of justice for yourself.

 Most times you understand that “vengeance belongs to the Lord and He will repay”.
-But then there are days you wonder when He will repay, if He will repay
+But then there are days you wonder when He will repay, or if He will ever repay

 Because people moved on.
 And you feel like you never did.

 There’s no repentance on their part, no realization of the wrong they did.
 In fact they act as if they are they wronged party!

 And you want to jump in and set the record straight!

 As I thought about my own issue, the Lord reminded me these four things

 – He knows the truth about our wounds